namshi/namshi.github.com/source/team/index.markdown

     so, working in Namshi will give Amin exposure to new technologies and opportunity to keep his learning curve alive and to explore the new world of E-commerce!

-*   ##<div id="Nitesh Sharma">Nitesh Sharma</div>
-    {% img left team /images/nitesh.png Nitesh Sharma %}
-    **Nitesh  Sharma** is a quite introvert software developer who also believes that he has good taste in design.
-He is very interested in software design practices, TDD, and stuff like meditation.
-He has been in the software industry for around 5 years and is mainly focused on enterprise javascript applications which allowed him to witness, from the front seat, the evolution of javascript from browser compatibilty hell to the crazy stuff it does these days.
-In his free time you might find him traveling, reading books or fancying about human psychology.

 # Business intelligence